8 Things To Do In Hallstatt, Austria

 1. Get the iconic Hallstatt photograph

-Top tip: You will find the best vantage point of the village and church a short walk north out of town, or roughly here.
+Top tip: You will find the best vantage point of the village and church a short walk north out of town.

 2. Walk the town

 Hallstatt is tiny and easily walkable.
 It is a pleasant town to explore on foot, and it will only take a few minutes.
-If you have arrived by ferry across the lake, you will be in the centre with three directions to choose from.
+If you arrive by ferry across the lake, you will be in the centre with three directions to choose from.
 They each hold interesting surprises.